Comerica Park: Dimensions

 In contrast to Tiger Stadium, which had long been considered one of the most hitter-friendly parks in baseball, Comerica Park is considered to be extremely friendly to pitchers.
 Except for dead center field, the outfield dimensions were more expansive than those at Tiger Stadium.
 This led to complaints from players and fans alike.
 Most famously, Bobby Higginson sarcastically referred to the venue as "Comerica National Park".

 Before the start of the 2003 MLB season, the club moved the distance from left-center field from 395 to 370 ft.
 This also removed the flagpole from the field of play, originally incorporated as an homage to Tiger Stadium.
 Two years later, the bullpens were moved from right field to an empty area in left field created when the fence was moved in.
 In place of the old bullpens in right field, about 950 seats were added.
 This made one of the most pitcher-friendly ballparks transform into the third most batter-friendly (with extra bases also taken into account).

 Prior to the 2023 MLB season, the club announced that the center field fence would be moved in 10 feet, measuring at 412 feet, while left field would be relabeled at 342 feet.
 This was due to the actual distances from home plate being revealed via laser measurements.
 The club also announced that the center field, right-center field, and right field fences would be lowered to 7 feet.

-In the layout of the playing field at Comerica Park, when a player is at bat, the direction he is facing looks farther to the south than at any other ballpark.
+Of all MLB stadiums, Comerica Park features the most southward orientation, resulting in the batter facing further south than at any other ballpark.

 Transportation

-Public transportation for the park is available via the Detroit People Mover station at Grand Circus Park and the QLine at Montcalm Street, in addition to SMART, which runs regional routes from the suburbs, and DDOT.
+Public transportation for the park is available via the Detroit People Mover station at its Broadway and Grand Circus Park stations, and the QLine at Montcalm Street, in addition to SMART, which runs regional routes from the suburbs, and DDOT.